-5. The subjects recognised for the Honours Degree programmes are listed in Appendix Degree List.
+- 5. Admission to the final two semesters of an Honours programme shall be at the discretion of the Board of Examiners. - 6.
+The subjects recognised for the Honours Degree programmes are listed in the Appendix Degree List (section 3).

 - E. Master in Science Master in Chemistry, Master in Engineering, Master in Mathematics and Master in Physics - 6.
-A student who has gained at least 240 credits, of which:- - (a) at least 80 credits have been gained at 2000 level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (iii) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) above may be admitted to an M.Sci. or M.Chem or M.Phys. or M.Math. or M.Eng. degree programme. - 7.
+A student who has gained at least 240 credits, of which:- - (a) at least 80 credits have been gained at 2000 level; - (b) at least 200 have been gained in subjects listed in Science Regulation 2 (i) (iii) above; - (c) at least 40 have been gained in subjects listed in Science Regulation 2 (i) above may be admitted to an M.Sci. or M.Chem. or M.Phys. or M.Math. or M.Eng. degree programme. - 7.
 A candidate for the M.Sci., M.Chem., M.Math., M.Phys. or M.Eng. degree who in the opinion of the examiners fails to reach a sufficient level of attainment in the assessment for the modules taken in any year may be required to transfer to the corresponding Honours B.Sc. or B.Eng. programme. - 8.
-The subjects recognised for the M.Sci. and M.Chem. and M.Phys. and M.Math. and M.Eng.degree programmes are listed in Appendix Degree List. - 9.
+The subjects recognised for the M.Sci. and M.Chem. and M.Phys. and M.Math. and M.Eng. degree programmes are listed in the Appendix Degree List (section 3). - 9.
 A candidate for the M.Sci. ,M.Chem.
-M.Math., M.Phys or M.Eng. degree may transfer to the corresponding Honours B.Sc or B.Eng. programme with the permission of the Dean.
+M.Math., M.Phys or M.Eng. degree may transfer to the corresponding Honours B.Sc. or B.Eng. programme with the permission of the Dean.